MerelyLogical/blog/pages/nas.md

 # Build more of the computer

 The case has 6 mounting bays for 3.5 inch drives, but the motherboard only has 4 sata ports.
-One of them is disabled if the M.2 slot is used, so we only have 3 usable.
+One of them is disabled if the M.2 slot is used, so there're only have 3 usable.

-We have a spare PCIe slot, so to expand the number of ports, we can install a HBA card:
+We have a spare PCIe slot, so to expand the number of ports, a HBA card can be installed:

 The firmware should be in IT/HBA mode instead of RAID mode, which would allow the system to see connected drives separately.